 Equality, Diversity and Inclusion

-Find out about the council's vision to make Knowsley the 'Borough of Choice' and how we comply with the Equality Duty as defined by the Equality Act 2010.
+The council is committed to valuing diversity and promoting equality of opportunity in all its activities.
+Find out about the how we comply with the Equality Duty as defined by the Equality Act 2010.

-Knowsley Council is committed to working together, with staff, partners, and the community, to ensure that our workforce and service providers deliver accessible, safe, and inclusive services.
+Knowsley Council is committed to working together, with staff, partners, and the community, to ensure that our workforce and service providers deliver accessible, safe, and inclusive service and to reduce disadvantages.

 Whilst the physical assets of the borough - its green space, leisure facilities, its infrastructure and connectivity - are of remarkably high quality, its greatest potential asset is our staff and communities.